brgenzim/tmcrys/README.md

 Add $TMCRYS to the environmental variables with

-	`export TMCRYS=/path/to/tmcrys/folder`
+`	export TMCRYS=/path/to/tmcrys/folder `
 Or you may copy it to ~/.bashrc or ~/.profile or ~/.bash_profile according to your system settings.
-If you want to make it permanent, write `TMCRYS=/path/to/tmcrys/folder to /etc/environment`.
+If you want to make it permanent, write `TMCRYS=/path/to/tmcrys/folder` to /etc/environment.

 ### Test
 Please run
 ```
 	cd $TMCRYS
 	./tmcrys --test
 ```

 ### Usage